 Her research interests in the intellectual property law field are wide-ranging and she is highly sought after as a public speaker and consultant.
 She is a cited authority at the Supreme Court of Canada and is regularly called on by foreign and Canadian federal and provincial governments for advice.
 In December 2010 she testified before Parliament’s Legislative Committee on Canada’s ongoing copyright reform initiatives.
 She publishes on a range of issues and her two books, Copyright, Contract, Creators: New Media, New Rules (Cheltenham: Edward Elgar 2010), and The Common Law of Intellectual Property: Essays in Honour of Professor David Vaver (edited with Catherine Ng and Lionel Bently) (Oxford: Hart Publishing 2010) are widely available.
 In 2011, the Italian Chamber of Commerce of Ontario honoured Professor D’Agostino as one of 34 Canadians in the book The Next Generation, Made in Canada: The Italian Way.
 In 2012, she was awarded two SSHRC grants for her work, “Triggering Innovation: Transnational Partnership for the Mobilization of Intellectual Property Policy and Practices” and “Fostering Innovation in Canada through Intellectual Property Law.”
 Professor D’Agostino is currently working with Professor David Vaver on the second edition of Copyright Law published by Irwin Law.

-For the 2013-2014 academic year, Professor D’Agostino is on sabbatical and is a Visiting Scholar at Stanford University.
+During the 2013-2014 academic year, Professor D’Agostino was on sabbatical and was a Visiting Scholar at Stanford University.

 Research Interests: Intellectual Property